 - Ability to geo-code customer locations for display in a map

-- More detailed demographic information from the most recent Census Bureau files
+- Demographic information from the most recent Census Bureau files

 In 2021, there were 2,000 supermarkets and 628 Opportunity Zones in Texas.
 Click here to view a map that illustrates their distribution in Texas.

-To obtain a quote for any of these optional services, please contact Dr. Edward T. Rincón at edward@rinconassoc.com or 214-750-3800.
-Feel free to contact us with any questions related to the dashboard and our plans to include additional states in the near future.
+To obtain a quote for any of these services, please contact Dr. Edward T. Rincón at edward@rinconassoc.com.

-Disclaimer: Rincón & Associates LLC does not make any warranties, either express or implied, as to the accuracy of any data or information provided using our products and services, and shall not be liable for any direct on indirect, consequential, special or incidental damages due to any action taken or not taken by a user or customer as a result of any data or information gathered using these products.
-The user or customer should exercise due diligence in using our products or services.
+Disclaimer: Rincón & Associates LLC does not make any warranties, either expressed or implied, as to the accuracy of any data or information using secondary sources of information and shall not be liable for any direct on or indirect, consequential, special or incidental damages due to any action taken or not taken by a user or customer as a result of any data or information gathered using these products.
+The user or customer should exercise due diligence in using these products or services.